Susie Bubble On Her Graveyard Of Destroyed Clothing — & How To Do Laundry Sans Disasters

 Advertisement

-Your jeans are more complex to clean than ever, too — 78% percent of jeans today contain Elastane, and that’s a major shift in the fibre breakdown of denim that’s gone down over the past five to 10 years, according to Mary Johnson, a P&G Fabric Care fibre scientist.
-“Elastane and other synthetics are dirt and odour magnets,” Johnson says.
+Your jeans are more complex to clean than ever, too — 78% percent of jeans today contain Elastane, and that’s a major shift in the fiber breakdown of denim that’s gone down over the past five to 10 years, according to Mary Johnson, a P&G Fabric Care fiber scientist.
+“Elastane and other synthetics are dirt and odor magnets,” Johnson says.
 “These are not your grandmother’s or mother’s fabrics!”

 And if you’re often afflicted with ambivalence about dry cleaning — the steep costs, the logistical hassle, the sneaking suspicion that the stuff doesn't even get all that clean — you’re not alone.
 Apparently, 90% of the stuff in your closet that claims to be dry-clean-only can actually be tossed in the machine, according to Andres Franco, P&G Europe Fabric Care’s head of communications.